 According to Enbridge, "Approximately 4,000 integrity digs [invasive pipeline inspections] in the US alone are currently forecasted for Line 3 over the next 15 years to maintain its current level of operation.
-This would result in year-after-year impacts to landowners and the Here's a breakdown: environment.
+This would result in year-after-year impacts to landowners and the environment.
 On average, 10-15 digs are forecasted per mile on Line 3 if it is not replaced..."